 Sharekkna storytellers write:

 Talking to others, we are all on the same lane.
-As another week of violence grips our dear country, normal life is on hold, people cannot work, schools and universities are closed, hospitals are inoperative, roads are paralyzed and everyone is terrified.
-Every time I go out, it feels like I am going to a battlefield with a strong need to pack a helmet and a gas mask into my bag, besides the Corona face mask and the alcohol sterilizer bottle.
+As another week of violence grips our dear country, normal life is on hold.
+People cannot work, schools and universities are closed, hospitals are inoperative, roads are paralyzed and everyone is terrified.
+Every time I go out, it feels like I am going to a battlefield with a strong need to pack a helmet and a gas mask into my bag, besides the Covid face mask and the alcohol sterilizer bottle.
 What happened to you my dear country?
 Your people are riding a rollercoaster.
 No one knows what will crop up.
 No one knows where are we heading.

 In the global news, the Weekend donates 300,000 $ to Global Aid for Lebanon.
-The baby born moments before blast is alive and well.
+The baby born moments before the blast is alive and well.
 The dead are buried.
 The injured are cured.
 The houses are being reconstructed by civil and international support.
-Representatives of Beirut blast victims call for international investigation.
+Representatives of Beirut blast victims call for an international investigation.
 Siemens to provide Lebanon with free electricity following the blast.
-Everybody is offering free medical consultations to anyone affected by Beirut blasts.
+Everybody is offering free medical consultations to anyone affected by the Beirut blasts.
 To me, this is all misplaced help and support that will serve up to nothing?
-Crises usually expose anger in populations, and unleash frustration.
+Crises usually expose anger in populations and unleash frustration.
 But there is nothing.
 The people of Lebanon are numb.
 They are lost.
 They are shocked, traumatized, and cruelly shaken.

 It was an ominous signal; perhaps a turning point.
 I took a drive to the seaside, to the not-anymore-existing dear Beirut Port, there is nothing.
 I gazed at the sea where the Doulos library boat used to park.
 Nothing but roadblocks, broken pieces of everything, and hardly any protesters.
 Beirut is now gloomy.
 Speechless, and time, this time, will never heal.